Our kids speak on average three languages fluently by the time they leave school. How? They make each other laugh.

 If you want to build a house, you don't start off with a brick.
-You start with an idea on how you want to live.
-For a Global Native, learning a language starts with the wish to understand.

 Our key ingredients are a child's natural curiosity, sociability and playfulness.